mumairofficial/khalilstemmler-website-2019/src/pages/wiki/conways-law.md

 We split up the subdomains based on the organizational structure.
 So we need:

-- an `inventory` subdomain to keep track of everything that we currently have
+- an `inventory` subdomain so that people on the floor can keep track of everything that we currently have
 - a `time tracking` subdomain for employees
-- an `accounting` system for the accountants
+- an `accounting` subdomain system for the accountants
-- an `HR / hiring` system for HR and recruiters
+- an `HR / hiring` subdomain system for HR and recruiters
+- an `ecommerce` subdomain to sell things online

 ### With respect updating future use cases